carmenbianca/report-liferay/report.md

 ### Documentation

 Documentation will be produced along the way.
-Four kinds of documentation can be easily identified from this plan de campagne:
+Four kinds of documentation can be easily identified from the plan de campagne:

 - The plan de campagne itself.
 - The requirements analysis.